sebsch2002/sjgrabber/README.md

 ```

 ### Debugging
-While developing it's better to run the SJgrabber straight with node-webkit and devtools enabled (the flag `NWAPP_DEBUG` in `package.json` handles setting the debug environment).
+While developing it's better to run SJgrabber straight with node-webkit and devtools enabled (the flag `NWAPP_DEBUG` in `package.json` handles setting up a debug environment).
 Get going by executing `nw .` within your working directory (put the [node-webkit](https://github.com/rogerwang/node-webkit) executable into your `PATH`).

+**Important**: SJgrabber reads and saves your data to separate `localStorage` fields during debug-sessions, so developing and enhancing doesn't interfere with your productive use of SJgrabber.
+Feel free to wipe fetched releases and favourites as you please.

 ### Tasks
-If you plan to make changes to the handlebars templates in `client/templates`, the `watch` task might become handy, as it automatically compiles to `client/templates.js` every time you make changes there.
+If you plan to make changes to any handlebars template in `/client/templates` or `LICENSE.md` and `README.md`, the `watch` task might become handy, as it automatically executes `build-static` after modifications.

-The default `grunt` task builds, bundles and compresses win32, mac, linux32, linux64 and nw releases into `/dist`.
+The **default** `grunt` task builds, bundles and compresses win32, mac, linux32, linux64 and nw releases into `/dist`.
 If you have come this far, you'll have the same release-ready builds which I'm distributing here!
+It executes the following tasks:
+* `build` (with 3 essential sub-tasks)
+  - `build-static`: template and support file compilation
+  - `build-js`: minification (HTML, CSS), uglyfication (JS), dependency retrieval (npm packages without dev-only) and copying `/build-templates`
+  - `build-nw`: node-webkit packaging
+* `release`: compressing to `/dist` and cleanup

 ## Contributors
 * [Nicole Eibel](http://nicoleeibel.at/) (brand/logo design)